AKushWarrior/steel_crypt/README.md

 * __Note__: All block modes require padding, to ensure that input is the correct block size.
 * __Note__: Paddings do not work with stream modes.
 You can still enter the parameter, but it won't be used.
+* __Note__: ECB does not require an IV.
+You can still enter the parameter, but it won't be used.
 * __Note__: AES requires 16 bytes of IV (Initialization Vector, see CryptKey for generation).

 #### Lightweight Stream Ciphers (class LightCrypt)